City trip Culture Europe Featured

 History alone doesn’t quite attract the crowds in these strange times however, and thus Nantes took a completely different approach in recent years.
 Today it’s an innovative city, using its public space creatively.
 This is most evident during Le Voyage à Nantes: an annual summer art festival, transforming the entire city into an open-air museum.
 Various artists brighten up the streets with their creations, many of which become permanent additions to the cityscape.
 As a result, you’ll see strange constructions popping up on every stroll through Nantes.
 And the best part is you don’t even have to go and look for them.
 The city almost literally takes you by the hand.

-1. La Ligne Verte: your foolproof guide through Nantes
+1. La Ligne Verte: the best way to explore Nantes

 Wat te doen in Nantes - La Ligne Verte